FetaPOP/api_Headline_Connector/README.md

 These are objects that are important to the project, following my own naming conventions:

 - Feeds: all related feeds (ex. videos or podcasts)
-- Providers: all related providers (ex. channel in Youtube)
+- Providers: all related providers (ex. channels in Youtube)